Zeldriz/DYOMP/README.md

 ------------

+## How to use it

+- Mission-Editor filterscript handles admins making missions

+- dyomp filterscript handles players interacting with the created missions

+- Set custom [password] for accessing mission making feature in Mission-Editor.pwn: MISSION_PASSWORD[MISSION_PASSWORD_LEN]

+- /makemissions [password] : To gain access to start making missions

+- Create missions as you like

+- /makemissions [password] : The commands aren't avaialable to this admin anymore

 ## How it works

 - Each mission consists of multiple tasks.
 Each task can vary from reaching a destination to killing an actor (softsided NPC).
 On each task completion, player could be rewarded uniquely with a skin, some cash or any weapon.
 After a task, another task can be added depending on the dev story choice for that mission.
 Combining these tasks, complex storyline missions could be created providing enthralling experience for players similar to singleplayer.
 Along with custom missions, exciting races and jobs could be created.
 Endless possibilities honestly.
 The linear order of mission flow would be:
 1. Player starts the mission